Integrity and

 Happiness and unhappiness feel or appear in the ways that they're experienced

-in each individual person's feelings and thought.
+in each individual person's feelings and thoughts.

-6 Your innate,
+4 Your innate,

 natural and wholesome experiences are most often accompanied by happiness and